-A female employee who can satisfy the relevant qualifying conditions has the following statutory maternity rights:
+A female employee who can satisfy the relevant qualifying conditions has the following statutory rights in regard to their maternity allowance:

 - 26 weeks’ ordinary maternity leave and 26 weeks’ additional maternity leave;